 Come back to the 21st century, and imagine you’re standing in front of a mural painted across a giant wall in a sunny and spacious park.
 Your nose is almost touching the wall.
 You can smell the cement, but your proximity to the mural is obstructing your ability to see the whole image.
 On top of that, the images on the wall are constantly moving and developing.
 This is similar to trying to imagine the impact of automation and AI on our culture.
 You have a picture that is constantly evolving as the technology develops.
 Though it may be difficult for you to see the whole picture clearly there are a few images that you can distinguish.

-RPA is the technology that allows anyone today to configure computer software, or a “robot” to emulate and integrate the actions of a human interacting within digital systems to execute a business process.
-By robots we’re not talking about the physical robot — don’t think Rosie from The Jetsons’ — rather software that can automate repetitive rules-based tasks typically performed by humans.
-The underlying concept is that through having RPA software assist individuals in the workforce employees can perform more value-added work and more analytical tasks.
+Robotic Process Automation (RPA) is the technology that allows anyone today to configure computer software, or a “robot” to emulate and integrate the actions of a human interacting within digital systems to execute a business process.
+By robots we’re not talking about the physical robot — don’t think Rosie from The Jetsons’ — rather software robots that can automate repetitive rules-based tasks typically performed by humans.
+The underlying concept is that having RPA software assist individuals in the workforce, employees can perform more value-added work and more analytical tasks.
 Using RPA as a tool to enhance the workforce began in the business sector, but its scope is broad.
 To see how the technology is playing out today, I want to take a look at two examples.